Blyzz616/BoxSOP/policies/Data_Retention_&_Destruction.md

 ### Scope
-This policy applies to all data collected, stored, processed, and accessed by employees of Box Manufacturing  in the course of their work duties.
+This policy governs all data collected, stored, processed, and accessed by Box Manufacturing employees during their work duties, encompassing electronic, physical, and verbal formats.
-It covers data in all formats, including electronic, paper, and verbal information.

 ### Audience
-This policy applies to all employees, contractors, and representatives of Box Manufacturing who handle data as part of their role.
+All employees, contractors, and representatives of Box Manufacturing handling data must comply with this policy without exception.
-Compliance with this policy is mandatory for all individuals mentioned above.

 ### Data Retention
-All data must be retained for the period required by relevant laws and regulations or as specified by departmental procedures.
-Data that is no longer required must be securely deleted or destroyed to prevent unauthorized access or leakage.

-Data retention periods may vary depending on the type of data, its sensitivity, and legal requirements.
-Employees should consult with their department heads or the Data Protection Officer for guidance on specific retention periods.
+Data, including customer financial records and personally identifiable information (PII), shall be retained only as long as necessary for its intended purpose, adhering to legal requirements and departmental procedures.
+Upon expiration of the retention period, data must be securely deleted or destroyed to prevent unauthorized access.

+Network and system logs will be retained for a minimum of 18 months to support troubleshooting, auditing, and security analysis.

 ### Data Destruction
-When data reaches the end of its retention period or is no longer needed for business purposes, it must be destroyed in a manner that ensures complete removal and prevents recovery.
-Physical documents should be shredded, and electronic data should be securely erased using approved methods.
+Upon reaching the end of its retention period or no longer serving business purposes, data must be thoroughly destroyed to prevent recovery.
+Physical documents shall be shredded, and electronic data securely erased using approved methods.
+Employees must adhere to departmental guidelines for proper data destruction.

-All employees are responsible for following data destruction procedures outlined in departmental guidelines to maintain data security and compliance with regulatory requirements.

 ### Exceptions
-In certain circumstances where data needs to be retained beyond the standard retention period, approval must be obtained from the Data Protection Officer or relevant department head.
-Such exceptions should be documented and justified to ensure transparency and accountability.
+Exceptions requiring data retention beyond standard periods necessitate approval from the Data Protection Officer or relevant department head.
+Documentation and justification of such exceptions are mandatory for transparency and accountability.

 ### Non-Compliance
-Failure to comply with the data retention and destruction policy may result in disciplinary action, up to and including termination of employment.
-Employees found to have deliberately mishandled data or failed to adhere to the policy will be subject to corrective measures in accordance with Box Manufacturing's disciplinary procedures.
+Failure to adhere to data retention and destruction policies may lead to disciplinary action, including termination or legal action.
+Employees deliberately mishandling data or violating policy will face corrective measures aligned with Box Manufacturing's disciplinary procedures.